Search for a place

 HAMBLETON-HILLS, a hill range in N. R. Yorkshire.
 It extends about 7 miles from N by W to S by E; is distant, near the south end, 5½ miles E from Thirsk; presents a bold appearance, forming a fine background to many landscapes; and commands extensive and charming views.

-Click here for graphs and data of how Hambleton has changed over two centuries.
-For statistics for historical units named after Hambleton go to Units and Statistics.
+Hambleton is now part of NORTH YORKSHIRE Unitary Authority.
+Click here for graphs and data of how NORTH YORKSHIRE has changed over two centuries.
+For statistics about Hambleton itself, go to Statistics.

 URL: https://www.visionofbritain.org.uk/place/17292